<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7238636&amp;fmt=gif">

 Biostatistics experts are highly knowledgeable when it comes to utilizing statistical methods for assessing clinical trials.
 They work with protocol designers to identify and evaluate potential issues at various stages throughout the trial process, from concept to completion.
 By involving biostatisticians in the protocol design process, you can be confident that your protocols are based on scientific evidence and best practices rather than assumptions or guesswork.

-Our SVP of Biostatistics & Strategic Consulting, Adam Hamm, notes that "the most successful efforts I have seen that led to regulatory approval had an early integrated and highly involved statistician.
+The consensus amongst SDC Biostatisticians is that "the most successful efforts that have led to regulatory approval have had early integrated and highly engaged statistician involvement.”

 It is always beneficial—not only financially but also scientifically—to involve biostatistics experts while designing your clinical trial protocols.
 Their knowledge and experience allow them to identify any potential problems early on so that corrective action can be taken before too much time has been invested into flawed methodology or incorrect procedures/protocols have been implemented.
 Thus, having an experienced biostats expert involved throughout every stage of your clinical research project ensures accurate results and reduces financial costs in the long run!